Adyen/adyen-commercetools/extension/docs/Restore.md

 </details>

-## Making a payment with offset costs
+## Create a payment session with offset costs

 To integrate offset costs as part of the payment, you'll need to send the [splits](https://docs.adyen.com/api-explorer/#/CheckoutService/latest/post/payments__reqParam_splits) array.